 Wireless screen mirroring offers the same result as a wired connection, like an MHL cable.
 The difference is that no cables are required to connect your mobile device to your TV.
 Instead, many mobile devices today have wireless display technology built right in to them, like Miracast.
 Then all you need is a compatible smart TV, or a wireless display adapter that plugs in to a TV; either one of these will receive the wireless signal from your mobile device.

 Wireless Screen Mirroring Devices

-Miracast is a wireless display standard that is specifically designed for sharing device screens to a TV, eliminating the need for an HDMI cable.
-Many Android and Windows devices already have Miracast installed and ready to use.
+Miracast is a wireless display standard that is specifically designed for sharing mobile device screens to a TV, eliminating the need for an HDMI cable.
+Most newer Android and Windows devices already have Miracast installed and ready to use.
 To see if your device supports Miracast, look for an application or display setting that uses one of the following terms: screen mirroring, AllShareCast, cast screen, wireless display, wireless mirroring, Quick Connect, Smart View, or Screen Sharing.
 For more information on Miracast devices, click here.

 Phones, tablets or laptops with MIracast are able to share their screens on TV that also have Miracast built-in.
 Alternatively you can purchase a wireless display adapter with Miracast that plugs in to an available HDMI port on your TV.
 The ScreenBeam Mini2 is a wireless display adapter that is compatible with Android 4.2+, Windows 8.1+/10 and Miracast-enabled laptops, tablets and smartphones.